 The Organic Acids test also evaluates intestinal bacteria, distinguishing between beneficial and harmful bacteria.

-Bacteria in the gut produce metabolites that can be assessed on the OAT test.
+Bacteria in the gut produce metabolites that can be assessed with your Organic Acids results.

 2-Hydroxyphenylacetic Acid (marker 11), 4 Hydroxybenzoic Acid (marker 12), and 4-Hydroxyhippuric Acid (marker 13) are all markers of intestinal bacterial overgrowth.
 Elevations in these markers are generally seen with digestion issues or the many different symptoms that dysbiosis of bacteria can cause.